 But maybe the nature of the world can help us cultivate a better understanding of the nature of the self.

-The physical emergence of life involves subatomic, atomic, molecular, and cellular levels of interaction.
+The emergence of life involves subatomic, atomic, molecular, and cellular levels of interaction.
 Subatomic particles give rise to atoms, atoms give rise to molecules, molecules give rise to cells.
-What if the cognitive emergence of self follows a similar pattern?
+What if the emergence of self follows a similar pattern?

 Among existing theoretical frameworks, cognition is commonly organized into three levels: perceiving the world, making associations, and conceptualizing ideas.
 It’s possible these levels of organization are best understood as levels of emergence.